Talkala logo

 Prepaid rate, shown before the call connects.
 No hidden fees.

-How to call the UAE from your browser (it's three steps)
+How to call the UAE online in three steps

 Step 1